drainpip/shaneis.me-v2/content/blog/implementation-details-1/index.md

 6. Add appropriate commands to `package.json`
 7. Deploy!

 When you sign into the [Firebase Console](https://console.firebase.google.com/) you’ll see a link to “Add project”.
-You’ll need to name the project, as you type keep an eye on the “Project ID”.
-You’ll need this for certain things in the future.
-I tend to work with a name until it no longer has a hash string appended to it — in other words it must be unique to be without that hash!
+Name the project, as you type keep an eye on the “Project ID” you’ll need this for certain things in the future.
+I tend to work with a name until it no longer has a hash string appended to it — in other words it must be unique on Firebase!
 Select the location of your analytics & Cloud Firestore if you don’t want the defaults.
 Check the boxes as needed at the bottom and “Create Project”.

 Once that’s done, go into your project and you’ll be greeted by your project’s dashboard.
-You’ll see all the fun stuff I mentioned earlier, but for now let’s just click on hosting.
-Then on to “Get Started” and read through the instructions to get `firebase-tools` installed.
+You’ll see all the fun stuff I mentioned earlier, but for now let’s just click on hosting, then on to “Get Started” and read through the instructions to get `firebase-tools` installed.

 Here it is in one place: